-• During the nine months ended January 31, 2025, the Company sold three lithium properties located in the Northwest Territories Canada to Li-FT Power Ltd. ("Li-FT") in exchange for 250,000 common shares of Li-FT.
-North Arrow transferred to Li-FT of a 100% interest in the mineral claims and mining leases comprising the DeStaffany, LDG and MacKay lithium properties, subject to existing royalty interests on the DeStaffany and LDG properties.
-The transfer also included certain rights and interests in existing land use permits and associated reclamation bonds.
+During the year ended April 30, 2025, the Company sold three lithium properties located in the Northwest Territories, Canada, to Li-FT Power Ltd. ("Li-FT") in exchange for 250,000 common shares of Li-FT.
+North Arrow transferred a 100% interest in the mineral claims and mining leases comprising the DeStaffany, LDG and MacKay lithium properties, subject to existing royalty interests on the DeStaffany and LDG properties.